GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Fusion/Endpoints/TravellerLocation.md

 > **🛈** Dates and times listed are in UTC

+> **🛈** This endpoint will return commercial air travel, car rental and hotel stay segments only.
+No other segment types are returned.

+> **🛈** Globetrotter's policy is to place each traveller on a separate PNR, even when more than one person is travelling together.

 > **⚠ Travel that has not been booked by Globetrotter or in a Globetrotter system (e.g. Serko or Concur) will not be returned.**

 > **⚠ Location is based on planned segments and does not account for real-time updates such as cancellations, delays, or unscheduled stops.**